 Now, Here’s Why You Should Be Cautious

-Anything beyond the duration mentioned above, though, sunlight could be harmful to the skin.
+Anything beyond the duration mentioned above, sunlight could be harmful to the skin.
 Too much sun exposure can lead to hotoaging, a condition characterized by the appearance of wrinkles, droopy or sagging skin, and dark spots.This happens because sunlight can impact collagen, the most abundant protein in the body and an essential part of the extracellular matrix (ECM).

 Over time, the body’s production of collagen decreases.
 That’s why you will start to see fine lines and wrinkles when you turn 40 years old.
 However, some factors can accelerate the process, including sunlight.
 Sunlight streams UVA and UVB rays that can penetrate the various layers of the skin, causing damage to the cells and collagen in the long run.
 The latter can become loose, for example.
-Worse, if this damage continues, the person is now at an increased risk of developing skin cancer.
-It can include melanoma, which can be both tricky to treat and diagnose.
+Worse, if this damage continues, the person is at an increased risk of skin cancer.
+It can include melanoma, which can be tricky to treat and diagnose.

 How to Lower Your Sunlight Exposure